interserver/mailbaby-api-samples/swagger-client/go/docs/SendingApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SendMail**
-> GenericResponse SendMail(ctx, to, from, subject, body, body) Sends an Email
+> GenericResponse SendMail(ctx, to, from, subject, body, id, body) Sends an Email

 Sends an email through one of your mail orders.  *Note*: If you want to send to multiple recipients or use file attachments use the advsend (Advanced Send) call instead.